85 Products Found.

 Travertine pavers bring a touch of natural elegance to your outdoor areas.
 This sedimentary rock, formed near hot springs, offers a unique, rustic finish that complements various architectural styles.
 You'll find travertine in light colors such as grays and golds, often featuring distinctive veining.

 These travertine pavers for sale are excellent for pool decks and patios due to their non-slip surface and ability to stay cool underfoot.
 Travertine is also known for its durability and resistance to temperature changes, making it suitable for areas with freeze/thaw cycles.
+However, travertine is porous and requires regular sealing to prevent staining and damage.
+While it's a beautiful option, it needs more maintenance compared to porcelain pavers.

 Limestone pavers offer a timeless appeal with their natural, earthy tones.
 These sedimentary rock pavers are known for their durability and low water absorption, making them an excellent choice for outdoor tiles.